 Why Retained Search is Often the Best Choice for Executive Hires

 While both models have their strengths, retained search provides a consultative and strategic approach that aligns best with executive hiring.
+A retained search signals the candidates a lot about the role.
 These roles are pivotal, shaping the company’s vision, culture, and ultimate success—requiring a strategic partner who goes far beyond just a resume match.
-A retained recruiter works as an extension of your internal team, helping you find candidates that don’t just fit the role—they can help define and elevate it.
+A retained recruiter should work as an extension of your internal team, helping you find candidates that don’t just fit the role—they help define and elevate it.
+Discover how JRG Partners delivers this level of strategic partnership for every executive hire.

 Additionally, retained firms like JRG Partners conduct in-depth market intelligence, expertly assess passive candidates, and often stay with you throughout the onboarding process.
+You can see how these stages fit together in our step-by-step timeline of the retained search process.
 This comprehensive level of service, focused on long-term success, is rarely matched by contingency agencies.

 If you’re looking for a long-term leader who can drive performance and transformation, retained vs. contingency search makes retained the undeniable strategic imperative to consider for executive excellence.